KaartGroup/Chameleon/README.md

 ## Description

-Cross-platform GUI development expanding upon Chameleon 1 functionalities.
+Cross-platform GUI development expanding upon first iteration Chameleon functionalities.
 This application compares tabulated OSM data (.csv) and provide users with an output documenting changes between two timestamps.
 Current functionalities allows changes detection in any OSM tag.
-Some metadata OSM tags are default outputs of Chameleon 2, including `type`, `id`, `name`, `user`, `timestamp`, `version`.
-Chameleon 2 also features change grouping (consolidating similar changes) and multi-tag processing (allowing sequential tag comparisons).
-This project is under ongoing development, and Chameleon 2 is currently in the Alpha stage.
+Some metadata OSM tags are default outputs of Chameleon, including `type`, `id`, `name`, `user`, `timestamp`, `version`.
+Chameleon also features change grouping (consolidating similar changes) and multi-tag processing (allowing sequential tag comparisons).
+This project is under ongoing development, and Chameleon is currently in the Alpha stage.

 ## Installation